Subsections of Random Search (RS)

 Go to Running CrySPY

-soiap in your local PC
+soiap on your local PC

 soiap is Structure Optimization with InterAtomic Potential.